etse/AI-compo-strategic-war/readme.md

 ## How to run server
 The game server is written using Python 2.7 with PyGame, so make sure you have those installed.
-In order to run the server it is as simple as "python server.py simple.map -p 5050", where simple.map is the map-file to be used and -p 5050 specifies which port the server will listen for incoming connections on.
+In order to run the server it is as simple as **python server.py simple.map -p 5050**, where simple.map is the map-file to be used and -p 5050 specifies which port the server will listen for incoming connections on.